derricksmith/siem/av2pa/readme.md

 # AV2PA
 ### Palo Alto External Dynamic List Generator

 #### This script can be run at the command line to generate a list of IP addresses.
-Use on a SEIM to dynamically block threats that IDS/IPS rules.
+Use on a SEIM to dynamically block threats that match IDS/IPS rules.
 Data stored as JSON and IP list is outputted to a text file.
 JSON stores information regarding current, history and exclude IPs.
+Script logs to a syslog file and to the terminal if verbose is enabled.

 ## Usage